Implements the DPD colorimetric method to determine free or total chlorine concentration

 From drinking and wastewater treatment to the pool and spa sanitation, the monitoring of chlorine, bromine or iodine levels has an important bearing on public health as well as ROI and efficiency for heating system and industrial applications.

 The PCA 3X0 series monitors the free chlorine or total chlorine in the 0 to 5.0 mg/L range;

 In the DPD Colorimetric method, N, N-Diethyl-p-phenylene-Diamine indicator and a buffer are mixed with the sample.
 Free available chlorine oxidizes the DPD indicator reagent at a pH between 6.3 and 6.6 to form a magenta colored compound.
 The intensity of the resulting color is proportional to the concentration of chlorine in the sample.
 The purpose of the buffer solution is to maintain the proper pH.

 In total chlorine measurement (free available chlorine plus combined chloramines), potassium iodide is added.
+The chloramines in the sample cause the iodide ions to become iodine which reacts with free chlorine to oxidize the DPD indicator.
 A pH of 5.1 is required for this reaction.
 Thus total chlorine measurements require a different buffer solution containing potassium iodide.
 Once the chemical reaction is completed, the optical signal at 555 nm is compared to the signal measured through the sample before the reagents were added.
 From these measurements chlorine concentration is calculated and shown on the display.